ebi-ait/ingest-archiver/README.md

 The job should be reported as running but may also be pending if the cluster is busy.

+If you want to see the job's current stdout/stderr then run the [bpeek command](https://www.ibm.com/support/knowledgecenter/en/SSETD4_9.1.3/lsf_command_ref/bpeek.1.html)

+`bpeek <job-id>`

 Once the job is running processing may take a long time, many days in the case where a dataset has many data file conversions to perform.
 It will continue running after you logout and on completion or failure will e-mail you with the results.
 Wait until you receive this e-mail before proceeding with the next step.

 Here are some further useful links about using the cluster and associated commands.